A classification of modular compactifications of the space of pointed elliptic curves by Gorenstein curves: Contractions of the universal radially-aligned curve

 \begin{definition} An $n$-marked \emph{universal radius} consists of the data of an element $\rho_\Gamma \in P_\Gamma$ for each $n$-marked basic radially aligned curve $\Gamma$ so that: \begin{enumerate} \item for each $\Gamma$, $\rho_\Gamma = \lambda(v)$ for some vertex $v$ of $\Gamma$; \item if $\Gamma, \Gamma'$ are two $n$-marked radially aligned curves and $\pi : \Gamma \to \Gamma'$ is a face contraction, then $\pi^*\rho_\Gamma = \rho_{\Gamma'}$. \end{enumerate}

 We use the shorthand notation $(\rho_\Gamma)$ for the tuple of radii making up a universal radius, and denote by $\mathfrak{R}^{uni}_n$ the set of $n$-marked universal radii. \end{definition}

-Condition (ii) implies that we only need to keep track of the finite data of a choice of radius $\rho_\Gamma$ for each isomorphism class of $n$-marked basic radially aligned curve.
+\begin{remark} Condition (i) implies each $\rho_\Gamma$ has no contribution from the core.
+Condition (ii) implies that we only need to keep track of the \emph{finite} data of a choice of radius $\rho_\Gamma$ for each isomorphism class of $n$-marked basic radially aligned curve.
 The maps $P_\Gamma \to P_{\Gamma'}$ induced by face contractions are just the coordinate projections.
-Therefore all we have to worry about to satisfy condition (ii) is what happens when we set various subsets of the generators of $P_\Gamma$ ($\delta_1, \ldots, \delta_l$ and $e_1, \ldots, e_k$ in the notation of Definition \ref{def:basic_radially_aligned}) to zero.
+Therefore all we have to worry about to satisfy condition (ii) is what happens when we set various subsets of the generators of $P_\Gamma$ ($\delta_1, \ldots, \delta_l$ and $e_1, \ldots, e_k$ in the notation of Definition \ref{def:basic_radially_aligned}) to zero. \end{remark}

-We now have reduced the problem of finding a section of the characteristic sheaf of $\ol{\mathcal{M}}_{1,n}^{rad}$ to giving the finite collection of tropical data that make up a universal radius.
+We have therefore reduced the problem of finding a section of the characteristic sheaf of $\ol{\mathcal{M}}_{1,n}^{rad}$ to giving the finite collection of tropical data that make up a universal radius.
 This is still a fair amount of data: see Figure \ref{fig:universal_radius_example} for an example when $n = 3$.
 We will see that we can reduce the data of a universal radius further to that of a downward closed subset $Q$ of partitions on $\{1, \ldots, n\}$.
 In Figure \ref{fig:universal_radius_example}, for example, the corresponding downward closed subset will be

 This can be read off from the second row of the figure.